ddushev/react-book-project/README.md

    - Several components and hooks are tested using Vitest and React testing library (Header, EditRoom, RoomCard, MessageCard and useForm hook)
    - Run npm run test to execute tests
 8. Deployment
-    - The server is hosted via Glitch(https://glitch.com/) and can be accessed at: https://spiky-sudden-digit.glitch.me/data.
+    - The server is hosted via Render and can be accessed at: https://react-book-project.onrender.com/data.
 After several minutes of inactivity, it falls asleep.
-    - The client is deployed via Firebase(https://firebase.google.com/) and can be access at https://reactbook-app.firebaseapp.com/
+    - The client is deployed via Firebase(https://firebase.google.com/) and can be access at https://reactbook-app.web.app/
 # For refactoring:
 1. Routes and links